kavli-ntnu/dj-docs/docs/ephys/naming_conventions.rst

-.. _Ephys naming
+.. _Ephys naming:

 ======================================
-Ephys Pipeline Naming Conventions
+Ephys Naming Conventions
 ======================================

 The Ephys pipeline will, over time, build up numerous lists of user-entered names and labels.
-It is important that individual researchers give at least some thought to how they name entries in the pipeline
+It is important that individual researchers give at least some thought to how they name entries in the pipeline in order to keep these lists meaningfully searchable.

 - Be *systematic*: Calling your objects "ham" "spam", and "eggs" tells you nothing at all about what the object is or if it relates to you.
 Try to use a consistent, systematic approach to naming objects, preferable using the conventions discussed below